Evgenia Arbugaeva

 Evgenia Arbugaeva (born 1985) is a photographer of the Russian Arctic.
-Having grown up in Yakutsk, she has an empathy with the people living in the far north and the difficult living conditions they experience, and several of her photographic projects have involved them.
-The National Geographic has funded her to photograph the people and economic changes on Russia's northern coast.
+She grew up in Yakutsk and several of her photographic projects have involved people living in that area.
+National Geographic has funded her to photograph the people and economic changes on Russia's northern coast.

 Early life and education

-Arbugaeva was born in Tiksi, a small port town of the Sakha Republic on the Arctic Sea, near the mouth of the Lena River.
-As part of the Soviet Union, Tiksi supported military airfields and became the world's most northern settlement with over 5000 people.
-Her memories of the place include pink mountains, whiteout snowstorms in which she lost all sense of place, fields of snow colored green or gold by the surrounding light, and auroras in the endless night of winter.
+Arbugaeva was born in Tiksi, a small port town of the Sakha Republic on the Arctic Sea near the mouth of the Lena River.
 One of her childhood heroes was explorer Jacques Cousteau.
-At the age of eight, and at the fall of the Soviet Union, she and her family moved to Yakutsk, "the coldest city on earth" and a place that she found much less visually appealing.
+At the age of eight, she and her family moved to Yakutsk.
 She studied management in Moscow before moving to New York City.
 There, she studied photography at the International Center of Photography, graduating in 2009.
-19 years after moving from her hometown, Arbugaeva decided to move back to Tiksi because she could no longer remember anything from the town.
-These memories had faded so much to the point where they seemed unreal.
+19 years after moving from her hometown, Arbugaeva moved back to Tiksi.